DeusMechanicus/Omnissiah/db/mariadb/README.md

 mysql -h localhost -P 3306 -u omnissiah -pomnissiah omnissiah < code_data.sql mysql -h localhost -P 3306 -u omnissiah -pomnissiah omnissiah < ref_data.sql
 ```
-## Creating users and assigning rights
+## Assigning rights
 Each layer in Omnissiah has its own database user.
 The users.sql file specifies the names and passwords of these users.
-To create users and assign these rights, execute this file.
+To assign these rights, execute this file.
 Example for local server and omnissiah database
 ```
 mysql -h localhost -P 3306 -u omnissiah -pomnissiah omnissiah < users.sql